 Phase 1: Getting Started

-From the customer perspective – this is the time to start gathering the pre-requisites data, get a hold of the app stores account and making the integrating systems APIs available for integrating with the institution's systems (or provisioning / procuring the on-premise Connect Layer server - if needed, and no API access is possible).
+From the customer perspective – this is the time to start gathering the pre-requisites for setting up the app including providing the University app store account information (Apple/Google), providing and planning the key content and branding information required for tailoring the app and making the integrating systems APIs and test user data available for integrating with the institution's systems.

-In addition – the customer should take advantage of the available on-line App Manager training to familiarize the relevant staff with campusM back office and the available options.
+In addition – the customer should take advantage of the available on-line App Manager training to familiarize the relevant staff with campusM back office and the available options, including setting up content and working with batch push notification to end-users.

 Phase 2: Define

-The define phase is about defining what will be delivered and setting out how the platform will be integrated and implemented.
+The define phase is about transforming the contractual agreement into the project plan-level details of what will be delivered and setting out how the platform will be integrated and implemented.

-At the end of the workshop, a mutually agreed outline project plan will be drafted that identifies how campusM will be implemented and the dates for each milestone throughout the project.
-Directly following the campusM kickoff, Ex Libris will issue the finalized campusM Statement of Work that will detail the configurations that will be performed by Ex Libris and the customer to achieve the successful implementation of the required integrations, along with a detailed project delivery plan.
+At the end of the workshop, a mutually agreed outline project plan will be agreed that identifies how campusM will be implemented and the dates for each milestone throughout the project.

 Phase 3: Build